MicrosoftDocs/bot-docs/articles/adaptive-expressions/adaptive-expressions-prebuilt-functions.md

 ### subtractFromTime

-Subtract a number of time units from a timestamp in an optional locale format .
+Subtract a number of time units from a timestamp in an optional locale format.
 See also [getPastTime()](#getPastTime).

 ```
 subtractFromTime('<timestamp>', <interval>, '<timeUnit>', '<format>'?, '<locale>'?)